ICE-V-Wireless/ICE-V-Wireless/README.md

 possible.

 ## Host-side Utilities
-A command-line Python script is provided to communicate over TCP sockets with the ESP32C3 which supports the features outlined in the Firmware section above.
+Command-line Python scripts are provided to communicate over USB and WiFi with the ESP32C3 which supports the features outlined in the Firmware section above.